plone/training/docs/mastering-plone/volto_development.md

 ---
 myst:
   html_meta:
-    "description": "Tools for developing in Volto"
-    "property=og:description": "Tools for developing in Volto"
+    "description": "Plone development tools"
+    "property=og:description": "Plone development tools"
-    "property=og:title": "Volto development"
+    "property=og:title": "Plone development"
-    "keywords": "Volto, development, React, Redux"
+    "keywords": "Plone, Volto, development, React, Redux"
 ---

 (volto-development-label)=

-# Volto App Development
+# Plone development

 (editors)=

 ## IDE's and editors

-The variety of editors is big.
-Try `VSCode` if you do not already use it and don't have a strong alternative preference.
-`VSCode` comes with a good support for programming React apps and development in general.

-Plone consists of more than 20.000 files!
-You need a tool to manage that.
-No development environment is complete without a good editor.
+We are about to write code in Python and React / Javascript.
+An appropriate integrated development environment supports both writing code and accessing our coding base: Plone Python code and Javascript / React code.

-Here are some of the most used editors in the Plone community.
+Some of the most used editors in the Plone community are listed here.
-Pick your favorite!

 - [VSCode](https://code.visualstudio.com/)
 - [Sublime](https://www.sublimetext.com/)